Apollo and Daphne, one of Gian Lorenzo Bernini’s first major commissions, was completed between 1622 and 1625 for Cardinal Scipione Borghese, a...

 After that, the myth says that Daedalus landed on a shore and prayed to Poseidon to give him the boy’s body so that he could bury him with dignity.
 His prayers were listened to.
 The area of the Aegean sea where Icarus fell would later be called the Icarian Sea.
 The island where Daedalus allegedly buried his son will later become Icaria.

 Nowadays, the island of Icaria is known for its longevity and slow lifestyle.
 It is the exact contrast to the wildly impatient nature of the young Icarus.
-Nevertheless, the cliffs and unwelcoming coasts of this island just complete the picture about the drama of this story and its artistic depictions.
+Nevertheless, the cliffs and unwelcoming coasts of this island just complete the picture of the drama of this story and its artistic depictions.

 In contrast, the work of Italian Baroque painter Carlo Saraceni gives us a closer resemblance to Ovid’s version of the myth.
 In Metamorphoses, there is a clear mention of peasants who observe the tragic event with a sense of shock, instead of just minding their own business.